 - Saved replies

 With Agorapulse, none of these features require an annual commitment.
-Most of these features are available at a starting price of $199 per month without a need to commit to an annual subscription.
-(Unless you want to.)
+Most of these features are available from Agorapulse at a starting price of $249 per month without a need to commit to an annual subscription.
+(Unless you want to in which case your cost would be $199 per month.)

 5. Who is (and isn’t) Hootsuite ideal for, and a gift to help your pricing research